$0 Michigan Adoption Quick-Start Checklist

 Determine whether you have:

-- Voluntary consent (the noncustodial parent will sign an Adoption Release — PC 51)
+• Voluntary consent (the noncustodial parent will sign the parent consent form — PCA 308)

 Step 2: Check the Putative Father Registry (MCL 710.33)

 If the child was born outside of marriage and the biological father was not married to the mother and did not sign an Affidavit of Parentage, search the Michigan Putative Father Registry before filing.
 A man who registered before the adoption petition was filed has legal notice rights.
-A man who did not register cannot later challenge the adoption based on lack of notice.
+A negative registry search does not by itself resolve every paternity or notice issue, so follow the court's required inquiry and service steps.

 The Putative Father Registry search is conducted through MDHHS.
 A Michigan-specific process guide will walk you through the request process.